wsjung0516/rxjs/technic3.md

 ### Condition
-1. User can select randomly, one grid, two or three or four.
+1. User can select grid type randomly, one grid, two or three or four.
-2. One grid, then html element id is element1, which can be a canvas area for drawing.
+2. Grid type1 is selected, then html element id is element1, which can be a canvas area for drawing.
-3. Two grids, then html elements are element1 element2, each elements is inputed to next process sequencially.
+3. Grid type2 is selected, then html elements are element1 element2, each elements is passed to next process sequencially.
-4. If two grids slected, process of element2 have to wait until element1 is completing process.
+4. Grid type2 is selected, process of element2 have to wait until element1 is completing rendering process.
-5. Each sprit window has multiple images, which is got from server by async communication.
+5. Each split window has multiple images, which is got from server by async communication.
-6. Each sprit window display one page of ct-image and others are cached or in the middle of caching process.
+6. Each split window display only one image and others are cached
-7. Just the time the previous split window start to cache, next split window start to rendering.
+7. When multi grid type is selected, while the previous split window start to cache after displaying the first image, next split window start to rendering process.

 ![image1](assets/images/split-window1.png)

 For each split window has it's own element id like as ( element1, element2, element3, element4)
-following snippet replace it as selectedElementId

-- case 1: One split window,
+- case 1: One split window (Grid type 1),
-	When get the grid size, start to image rendering.
+	With defined grid size, template and element id, start to image rendering.
 - case 2: Multi split window.
-(2 or 3 or 4)
+(Grid type 2, Grid type 3, Grid type 4)
-	1. When get the grid size, start to rendering from the first split window.
+	1. With defined grid size, template and element id, start to rendering from the first split window.
 	 2. The next split window wait until the previous split window completing rendering.

 ---